-Kakamega town: Where the dead and the living compete for space
+The dead and the living compete for space in Kakamega

 Inside a one-storey tin shack at Makaburini estate, Kakamega, 10 youth sit with their backs against the wall.
 Their faces are obscured by a thin veil of smoke that rises from thick rolls of cigarettes.

 They look unkempt and dazed, but they are alert and stare at us pensively as we move around the overgrown graveyard, barely five feet from where they sit.

 Kakamega Governor Wycliffe Oparanya’s desire to elevate the county to city status has caused jitters among the 1,000 residents of Makaburini, who could be evicted should Oparanya’s dream come true.
 Who wants an informal settlement in the heart of a city, and a new one at that?

 “This place is called Al Karim village, alias Makaburini, as most people prefer to call it because of its proximity to the graveyard over there,” Abdallah Bakari, the Secretary of Vibanda Self Help Group, says.